A History of Africa

 Ge'ez (also known as Ethiopic) did not have a written script until the fourth century A.D., so we can't be sure about what the Ethiopians were doing before that time.
 However, the Ethiopians themselves are confident about their origins, and will tell you that their kings are descended from Israel's Solomon and the Queen of Sheba.
 According to them, the king and queen didn't simply exchange questions and gifts, as the Bible tells us.
 The Queen of Sheba (called Makeda by the Ethiopians) was so impressed by what she saw that she converted to Judaism, while Solomon was charmed by her beauty and intelligence, and plotted a trap to get her into his bed.
 When a banquet was held in her honor, Solomon told her to enjoy herself, but she must not take anything without his permission.
 However, he also made sure that the meal served was salty, and before going to bed after the meal, the Queen went to get a drink of water; Solomon accused her of breaking his rule, and demanded that she spend the night with him as payment.
 As a result, she went home pregnant with a son, Menelik I.

 The legend goes on to state that when Menelik grew up, he came to Israel to study the Torah and Judaism.
-Among the gifts Solomon gave him for his trip back to Ethiopia was the Ark of the Covenant.
+Solomon offered to make Menelik his heir, but the young man refused, because he already had a kingdom he was responsible for.
+Then Solomon gave him gifts for the trip back to Ethiopia, the main one being a full-size replica of the Ark of the Covenant.
+However, somebody switched the duplicate with the original (versions of the story disagree on whether the Queen, Menelik, or the Queen's vizier did the switching), so Menelik went home with the real Ark!
 Today in Axum (also spelled Aksum), the oldest inhabited city of Ethiopia, visitors can see the tomb of Menelik, and the locals assert that the Ark is hidden in Axum's Church of St. Mary of Zion, though no one is allowed to see it except for the monk who keeps vigil there, night and day.
 Whenever a new king was crowned, he would go to Axum for the coronation, and under a Coptic cross he would declare, "I am the son of David and Solomon, and Ibna Hakim (Menelik)."
 The late Haile Selassie was the last king to do this, in 1930.

 The above story comes from the Kebra Negast, or Glory of the Kings, a book compiled by an Ethiopian monk named Yetshak in the early fourteenth century.
 How much of it really happened is almost impossible to verify.
 Skeptics suggest that the story was compiled sometime after Abyssinia became Christian, to give its kings a more glorious lineage.
 Most Bible scholars will tell you that Sheba is another name for Saba, which would put the queen's home in Yemen.
 The possibility of an African origin for the queen, however, won't go away; Josephus, for example, in his Antiquities of the Jews, insisted on calling her "the Queen of Egypt and Ethiopia."
 Perhaps in the tenth century B.C. there was a kingdom that controlled both shores of the Red Sea, the way Abyssinia would in the sixth century A.D.; that would resolve the geography issue.
 The author has seen a list of early Ethiopian kings, drawn from the Kebra Negast, that records seven generations of otherwise unknown kings after Menelik, before reaching Piankhy and his XXV dynasty successors.
 Thus, if any part of the legend is true, it means that the Kushites, and not today's Ethiopians, are the Queen of Sheba's descendants.
 At any rate, the dynasty that ended with Haile Selassie can be traced as far back as the fourth century A.D., so whether or not there is a Solomonic connection, it is one of the world's oldest royal families, at least as old as the Yamato family of Japan.